v2denny/deepfakeface/models/readme.md

-Models are too big to upload on Git.
+### Models are too big to upload on Git.
+Just logs.